Viper 640

-The Viper 640 is an American trailerable sailboat, that was designed by Brian Bennett for racing and first built in 1996.
+The Viper 640 is a recreational keelboat, that was designed by Brian Bennett and first built in 1996.

 The Viper 640 is an accepted World Sailing class boat and the official one-design boat of the Gulf Yachting Association for its Capdevielle Series.

 Production

 The boat was originally built by Viper Boats in the United States and then in 2005 Rondar Raceboats of the United Kingdom was named the official class manufacturer.
 400 examples had been completed by 2018.